chunyung/Discography/README.md

-# Discography
+# DiscographyApp
-Search discography information from AllMusic.com
+Android apps for searching discography information from AllMusic.com